Amartya101/Piccolo/README.md

 ```

 ### Label cells on UMAP
-This function can be used to make the UMAP plots and color the cells based on labels provided by the user. *Labels* should contain the character labels for all the cells in the same order as the cells in the counts matrix.
+The *LabelUMAP* function can be used to make the UMAP plots and color the cells based on labels provided by the user. *Labels* should contain the character labels for all the cells in the same order as the cells in the counts matrix.

 Example of a valid function call is provided below:
 ```